dct2012/4wm/README.md

 Modes
 -----

 There are four modes: tiling, floating, monocle and video.
+* *Tiling*
-Tiling has four directions it can tile: bottom, left, right, top.
+  * Tiling has four directions it can tile: bottom, left, right, top.
 In tile mode the current window will be resized half its size and the new window will be placed in the empty space to the direction selected.
+* *Monocle*
+  * Monocle is a fullscreen mode that respects the desktops' gaps and a screens' panel.
+* *Video*
-Monocle is a fullscreen mode that respects the desktops' gaps and a screens' panel.
-Video is a fullscreen mode that ignores both the desktops' gaps and a screens' panel.
+  * Video is a fullscreen mode that ignores both the desktops' gaps and a screens' panel.
 This is a tiling window manager, so anytime a window is created, we tile/handle/manage it.
+The exception to the rule is in floating mode.
+* *Floating*
-The exception to the rule is in floating mode, where the window will configure its width and height then we'll move it to the center, from there the user will manage it.
-In video and monocle mode each window is handled like it is in the tiling mode; it is only drawn fullscreen.
+  * In floating mode, the window will configure its width and height then we'll move it to the center, from there the user will manage it.
+In video and monocle mode each window is handled like it is in the tiling mode; it only appears to be fullscreen.

 Panel - Statusbar
 -----------------